UN, Ethiopia sign deal for aid access to embattled Tigray

 The U.N. says food has run out for the nearly 100,000 refugees from Eritrea whose camps close to the Tigray border with Eritrea have been in the line of fire as the fighting swept through.
 Reports that some refugees have been killed or abducted, if true, "would be major violations of international norms," the U.N. refugee chief said over the weekend in an urgent appeal to Abiy.

+These are “extremely vulnerable people” who fled persecution in Eritrea, Egeland said.
+“It’s been extremely frustrating to lose access and communication.”

-With infrastructure damaged, the U.N. has said some people in Tigray are now drinking untreated water, increasing the risk of diseases.
+With infrastructure there and elsewhere in Tigray damaged, the U.N. has said some people are now drinking untreated water, increasing the risk of diseases.

-In northern Ethiopia’s largest hospital in the Tigray capital of Mekele, staff had to suspend other activities to focus on treating the large number of wounded from the conflict, the International Committee for the Red Cross said.
+In the largest hospital in the Tigray capital, Mekele, staff had to suspend other activities to focus on treating the large number of wounded from the conflict, the International Committee for the Red Cross said.

 The ICRC, the rare organization to travel inside the Tigray region and its borderlands, has reported coming across abandoned communities and camps of displaced people.